Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 ---
 title: Barangaroo Smart City
-description: Analysis of a mixed-use urban district in Sydney, Australia
+description: A mixed-use urban district that has embedded sustainability (economic, social, and ecological) in all its plans, implementation, partners, and community engagement activities.
 template: case-study
 status: Complete
 author: Divya Vedula